-Side Effects of Chlordiazepoxide Abuse
+Side Effects of Chlordiazepoxide/Librium Abuse

 When taken in high doses, chlordiazepoxide can cause euphoria and relaxation.
 Unfortunately, these same effects can make recovering from substance abuse difficult.
 This prescription drug can also cause physical dependence and negative symptoms, and withdrawal from it can be uncomfortable and dangerous.
 Keep reading to learn common side effects, the long-term effects of abusing chlordiazepoxide, and what you can expect from the withdrawal process.